Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-In HK patients resistant to a low-K+ diet, VELTASSA reduced serum K+ within hours1
+In HK adult patients resistant to a low-K+ diet, VELTASSA reduced serum K+ within hours1

 • Significant reduction of serum K+ at hour 7, with reductions starting at hour 4